zahamza/simple_6502rs/README.md

 *Clear* will reset both the internal registers and the RAM.

+## Compiling Locally
+You will need to have Rust and Cargo installed [(see here)](https://www.rust-lang.org/tools/install)

+To compile the native version, simply run "cargo run --release" while in the equivalent of the /simple_6502rs directory.

+You can read the [egui template](https://github.com/emilk/egui_template/blob/master/README.md) for more detailed instruction on how to compile for the web.
+The gist of it is, while in /simple_6502rs directory first run the ./setup_web.sh script.
+After this one can build with ./build_web.sh and start a server with ./start_server.sh.
+If you decide to change directory paths you may need to modify these scripts

 ## Credits
 I used the [egui library](https://github.com/emilk/egui) to code the application/GUI portion and to compile the app to wasm.